 You don’t need to eat meat or fish to get enough protein either.
 There are several plant-based sources of this nutrient that supply the protein the body needs.

-Read on for seven protein-rich grains and vegetables.
+Read on for seven vegetables and grains containing most protein.

 Chia seeds (100g contains 17g of protein)

 Native to Mexico and Central America, chia seeds are packed with vitamins, minerals and protein.
 Just 100g of chia seeds contains 17g of protein and these mild-tasting all-rounders are commonly used in smoothies and sprinkled on salads, yoghurt or oats.

 The tiny black seeds absorb water and produce a gelatinous substance that makes a wonderful egg substitute for use in baking and desserts.

 Handpicked content: Three great recipes that use chia seeds

 Edamame beans (110g contains 11g of protein)

 These bright, fresh-tasting beans are young soybeans picked before they are fully developed.

 A staple in Japanese and Chinese diets, they are often served boiled or steamed.
 Rich in vitamin K and fibre, 100g of edamame beans contains 11g of protein.
 They are a complete source of protein which means they provide the body with all of its essential amino acids.